VenlafaxineReturn to Venlafaxine overview

 - You will need to take venlafaxine for several months after you feel better - otherwise your symptoms can come back.

-- Keep taking venlafaxine as you get better, which can take a few months, and then keep taking it.
-Your doctor will advise you how long as depends on what you are taking the venafaxine for.
+- Keep taking venlafaxine as you get better, which can take several weeks and then keep taking it.
+Your doctor will advise you how long as it depends on what you are taking the venlafaxine for.
 For depression it might be 6 months but for other conditions such as generalised anxiety disorder it might be up to 18 months.

 - If your illness has come back, then you might be advised to keep taking venlafaxine for longer than this.